-I'm a PhD candidate at the Vienna University for Economics and Business.
-My research interests lie in applied econometrics, environmental economics, and development economics.
+I'm a PhD candidate at the Vienna University for Economics and Business (WU) and am on the 24/25 job market.
+My research interests lie in environmental economics, and applied econometrics.

 Research and publications